Read about Caroline's novel new career - it's been quite a journey for this former solicitor and cafe owner.

 *For more about Caroline see her website www.carolinemelodyblake.co.uk or here or her Facebook page Caroline’s Cakes and Books.

-Caroline's books can be bought from her website and on Amazon.
+Caroline's books can be bought from her website and as paperbacks and ebooks on Amazon.
 Caroline Bakes Cakes for Kids is also available from Booths supermarket in Garstang and the Plackitt & Booth book store in Lytham.

 *To subscribe to the Lancashire Post see here